Q: My 60th birthday is approaching. How soon can I apply for a 60+ London Oyster photocard?

 Q: If I get a 60+ London Oyster photocard, do I need to complete another application when I become eligible for a Freedom Pass?

 A: People who become eligible for an older person’s Freedom Pass and who did not opt out of the data sharing arrangements between TfL and London Councils when applying for their 60+ pass will be sent a letter asking to verify their identity and current London address.
 Once we receive this confirmation back, we will be able to issue a Freedom Pass without any further application process and without the need for the passholder to provide a new photograph.
-We will aim to write 2 -3 weeks before the date of eligibility for Freedom Pass.
+We will aim to write 2 -3 weeks before the date of eligibility for Freedom Pass with a link to transfer to Freedom Pass on on our online portal.
 As the 60+ pass validity runs for 14 days after the eligible date, this should ensure there is enough time so that eligible people can get their new Freedom Pass before their 60+ pass expires.

 People who did not agree to share their data between TfL and London Councils (or who have moved from the address they used to apply for the 60+ pass) will need to complete a separate application for a Freedom Pass when they reach the age of eligibility.
 This will involve applying in person at a Post Office unless you live in Barking and Dagenham, Camden or Sutton, in which case you need to contact your council for details on how to apply.
 Please do not apply for your new Freedom Pass more than 14 days before your eligible date.

 Q. I opted out of the data sharing arrangements but now I’ve changed my mind.
 Can I opt back in again?

 A. If you hold a 60+ pass and want to take advantage of this data sharing process please contact Transport for London on 0343 222 1234 and ask to check and, if necessary, amend your record to allow the data to be transferred around 4 weeks before you become eligible for the Freedom Pass.